Research-funding announcement: Scholarship for junior ME/CFS researcher at Charité

-In January 2026, the first joint funding scholarship from the Lost Voices Foundation (external link) and the ME/CFS Research Foundation will start at Charité – Universitätsmedizin Berlin.
+In January 2026, another scholarship project jointly funded by the Lost Voices Foundation (external link) and the ME/CFS Research Foundation will start at Charité – Universitätsmedizin Berlin.

 Project background and objectives:

-Biomarker studies on ME/CFS (myalgic encephalomyelitis/chronic fatigue syndrome) have provided a number of important clues about the possible mechanisms of the disease in recent years.
-In the majority of ME/CFS patients examined, evidence of immune dysregulation with inflammatory markers was found, and in some of the subjects examined, autoantibodies and altered immune cell profiles were also detected.
+Biomarker studies on ME/CFS (myalgic encephalomyelitis/chronic fatigue syndrome) have provided a number of important insights on potential disease mechanisms in recent years.
+In the majority of examined ME/CFS patients, there was evidence of immune dysregulation indicated by the presence of inflammatory markers, while some of the subjects showed autoantibodies and altered immune cell profiles.
 In addition, disturbances in mitochondrial metabolism and blood circulation were detected.

 Well-characterised patient and control cohorts (healthy control groups) are of central importance for biomedical research projects.
-Only by comparing carefully defined healthy controls can disease-specific changes be clearly identified, scientifically sound conclusions be drawn, and diagnostic markers be developed.
-The aim of the funded doctoral project is to establish and analyse a cohort of 100 healthy subjects for subsequent comparison with ME/CFS patients.
+Only by comparisson with carefully defined healthy controls can disease-specific changes be clearly identified, scientifically sound conclusions be drawn, and diagnostic markers be developed.
+The aim of the doctoral project is to establish and analyse a cohort of 100 healthy subjects for subsequent comparison with ME/CFS patients.

-As part of the funded project, data on health status (medical history, self-reported information), epidemiological data and questionnaires for symptom assessment will be collected from healthy subjects in the same way as for the ME/CFS cohort, and clinical examinations will be carried out (hand strength, cognitive testing using the Symbol Digit Modalities Test (SDMT), blood pressure and pulse measurement while sitting and standing, and laboratory analyses of standard parameters and immunological markers).
+As part of the funded project, data on health status (medical history, self-reported information), epidemiological data and questionnaires for symptom assessment will be collected from healthy subjects in the same way as for the ME/CFS cohort.
+This will also include clinical examinations (hand strength, cognitive testing using the Symbol Digit Modalities Test (SDMT), blood pressure and pulse measurement while sitting and standing, and laboratory analyses of standard parameters and immunological markers).

 The project will start on 1 January 2026 and aims to establish a standardised control cohort of healthy adults over a period of six months.
 The project results will be published in a scientific publication, which will contribute to the validation and further development of biomarkers for ME/CFS.